Kelly-Carstens-EPA/CCTE_Shafer_MEA_dev_pre-processing_projects/README.md

 # Microelectrode Array Network Formation Assay Pre-Processing Scripts

-## to do:
-* read over all, when eyes not glazed over...
-* merge with master! (will probs need to repalce image links)

 ## Purpose

 These scripts are designed to process the raw data for the microelectrode array network formation concentration-response assay.